 Liane laughed.

 "No, Yarmod.
-Luke taught never to try, but do, but you may teach me how to do it.
+Luke taught me never to try, but do, but you may teach me how to do it.
 Anyway we're safe now from spying eyes."

 They went inside and Liane showed her friends around.
 The two padawans admired the comfortable living with the couches and all the precise equipment stacked in the alcove with the workbench.
 Liane went outside to check the hidden vaporator and activated the device so they would have enough water.
 Yarmod and Ian complemented her on her technical skills and Liane told them how her foster-father had forced her to use the Force to develop those skills.